pramonettivega/SDHCN/README.md

 ## 🌲 TLS Data Description (Test Data)

 The TLS (Terrestrial Laser Scanning) dataset is used as the test set for evaluating model predictions.
 It contains tree-level structural measurements extracted from high-resolution LiDAR scans, and serves as the target for predicting labels such as Plant Functional Type (PFT), genus, and species.
+The test dataset is prepared through combining those two datasets.</p>

  Data file:
    - `TLS_treelist.csv`
+   - `blk_plot_identification.csv`

 ## 🚀 Running the Project